Kitware/ParaView/.gitlab/issue_templates/new-release.md

     - Getting Started Guide
       - [ ] Rename to ParaViewGettingStarted-@VERSION@.pdf
       - [ ] Upload to www.paraview.org/files/v@MAJOR@.@MINOR@
-    - macOS sigining machine
+    - macOS signing machine
-      - [ ] if the machine is offline, request to be switched on.
+      - [ ] Check that the macOS signing machine is reachable.
+If not, request it to be switched on.

 # Update ParaView